vavinov/aws-util/README.md

 AWS Utils
 =========

-A simple utility to upload files to S3 in multiple parts, with resumption.
+A simple utility to upload files to Amazon S3 in multiple parts, with resumption.

 usage:
 ```